There were almost five stalking and harassment cases reported every day in Preston last year, figures reveal.

 The watchdog has given the National Police Chiefs’ Council six months to adopt a series of recommendations.

-Lucy Hadley, campaigns and public affairs manager at Women’s Aid, commented: “It is concerning that police forces are continuing to fall short when it comes to effectively handle stalking and harassment cases and give the appropriate level of support that survivors desperately need.
+Lucy Hadley, campaigns and public affairs manager at Women’s Aid, said: “It is concerning that police forces are continuing to fall short when it comes to effectively handle stalking and harassment cases and give the appropriate level of support that survivors desperately need.

 “It can be a matter of life or death that the police give the right response in stalking cases.”